2024 Sept 29/ Day 1: Visiting local projects in Chomonyn

 Pre-war, this nursery served over 70 children ages 3-6.
 Since then, the number has shrunk to less than 40 due to many families leaving Ukraine for the West.
 However, we were told that the impact of renovating the nursery has been significant - many neighboring towns had to shut down nurseries altogether as families left the area.
 The renovations have been instrumental in helping families stay, feel supported, and ride out the storm inside of Ukraine.
 Here are some striking before and after pictures.

-After some Ukrainian snacks we visited the local school where a new generator funded by DAFU has kept over 200 school-aged children warm during Ukraine’s harsh winters and allowed education to continue despite many daily power outages that are the result of Russia’s constant bombardment of Ukraine’s power grid infrastructure.
+After some Ukrainian snacks we visited the local school where a new generator funded by DAFU has kept over 250 school-aged children warm during Ukraine’s harsh winters and allowed education to continue despite many daily power outages that are the result of Russia’s constant bombardment of Ukraine’s power grid infrastructure.

 Underneath the school is a makeshift bomb shelter where children hide during air raids.
 There are over 200 kids at the school; the current shelters can accommodate up to 150.
 Luckily for the children in this town, actual airstrikes have not occurred in the area - we feel 100% safe coming here - and this shelter has seen less and less usage as the missile warning system has become more precise and is no longer blanketing the whole country with alarms.

-We closed the day with a gracious dinner organized by the Major of Csongor, András Baksa.
+We closed the day with a gracious dinner organized by the Mayor of Csongor, András Baksa.
 Hearing directly from the families impacted by the war was challenging and meaningful.
 What struck me the most as we heard stories from the Ukrainians living here was how normal a European town Csongor really was - and still is!
 In many ways, it is a town indistinguishable from the German town I grew up in.
 Yet, without warning, on a random day two years ago, this town of mostly ethnic Hungarians who farm great vegetables found itself at war with Russia - and regular people like us had to make gut wrenching choices of whether to fight in the East, relocate their families to the West, or find ways to cope in a bizarre, complex war that no one here has wanted nor knows how to stop.

 Stay tuned as we will post daily updates from our journey.